 Diwali is an auspicious occasion for Hindus around the world.
 It marks the beginning of the New Year in the Hindu calendar.

 Hindus seek the blessings of Lakshmi – their goddess of wealth.
 It’s observed over the course of five days.

-Since today happens to be Diwali, a lot of Pakistanis have taken to social media to wish their Hindu friends.
+A lot of Pakistanis have taken to social media to wish their Hindu friends, every year

 — Syed Ali Raza Abidi (@abidifactor) October 18, 2017